 - vulpine (fox)

-13 Responses to “50+ Words That Describe Animals (Including Humans)”
+13 thoughts on “50+ Words That Describe Animals (Including Humans)”

 Wow, this is an awesome list!
 I learned a lot of great new words.
 Can’t wait to use these words in everyday conversation. 😛 Thanks for sharing!

 What a wonderful list – I love these words!

 “You might even go out on an evolutionary limb and use pavonine to refer to a male fashion plate.
 (Your readers can always look it up.)”

 When you ask a reader to look up a word that you chose purely as a piece of “hoop de doodle” you deserve to lose the reader.